gpapagiannis/sinkhorn-imitation/README.md

 ## Prerequisites
 * A version of python 3
-* In order to run the experiments you will need to install the MuJoco simulator (https://github.com/openai/mujoco-py) and OpenAIGym (https://gym.openai.com/docs/)
+* To run the experiments, first install the MuJoco simulator (https://github.com/openai/mujoco-py) and OpenAIGym (https://gym.openai.com/docs/).
-* Project specific requirements can be installed directly via:
+* Other project specific requirements can be installed directly via:
 ```
 pip install -r requirements.txt
 ```